- Written by Dr.Mehmet Demircioglu

-Yes, a hair transplant can be possible after hair pulling, but not while the pulling is active or poorly controlled.
-If the habit is still happening, I ask the patient to wait, because new grafts can be pulled out, the real pattern of permanent loss is hard to judge, and donor grafts may be spent in an area that is not ready for surgery.
+A hair transplant can be possible after hair pulling, but not while the pulling is active or poorly controlled.
+If the habit is still happening, I ask you to wait, because new grafts can be pulled out, the real pattern of permanent loss is hard to judge, and donor grafts may be used in an area that is not ready for surgery.
 The first decision is not how many grafts you need.
-It is whether the scalp and the behavior are stable enough to protect those grafts.
+It is whether the scalp and the pulling pattern are stable enough to protect those grafts.

-Doctors call repeated hair pulling trichotillomania when it becomes a persistent hair-pulling disorder.
-I do not use that word to label the patient.
+Doctors call repeated hair pulling trichotillomania when it becomes a persistent hair pulling disorder.
+I do not use that word to judge or label you.
 I use it because it changes the timing, the diagnosis, and the responsibility of the surgical plan.

-Active hair pulling changes the decision because the surgeon is not only repairing an empty area.
-The surgeon is placing living grafts into an area where the same force may continue.
+Active hair pulling changes the decision because I am not only repairing an empty area.
+I am placing living grafts into an area where the same force may continue.
 If that force is still present, the transplant can become part of the problem instead of the solution.

-When I evaluate a good hair transplant candidate, I review that the cause of the hair loss is understood.
+When I evaluate hair transplant candidacy, I review that the cause of the hair loss is understood.
 Male pattern hair loss, female pattern thinning, traction from hairstyles, autoimmune patch loss, scarring disease, and repeated pulling are not the same surgical problem.
 They can look similar in a photo, but they do not behave the same way.

-If the pulling is active, the safest answer is usually to pause.
-A technically possible operation can still be a poor plan if the patient is not ready to protect the grafts.
+If the pulling is active, I usually pause the surgical plan.
+A technically possible operation can still be a poor plan if the grafts cannot be protected.
 This is not a judgment about character or discipline.
 It is surgical risk management.

-I do not reduce this to one fixed number for every patient, but I want a meaningful period of control, a scalp that has stopped changing, and support in place if the urge returns.
-In many cases, I want at least 6 to 12 months of reliable control before grafts are planned.
+I do not reduce this to one fixed number for every person, but I want a meaningful period of control, a scalp that has stopped changing, and support in place if the urge returns.
+I commonly want at least 6 to 12 months of reliable control before grafts are planned.
 If the pulling was severe, hidden, or repeatedly relapsing, longer may be safer.

 The reason is practical.
-A short quiet period can happen because the patient is motivated by surgery, frightened by the bald patch, or trying hard before a consultation.
+A short quiet period can happen because surgery feels close, the patch is upsetting, or the person is trying very hard before a consultation.
 That effort matters, but it may not be enough to protect transplanted grafts for the long term.
 I am looking for a pattern that holds when life becomes stressful again, not only when surgery is close.

-In some patients, the hair pulling needs proper support before I discuss grafts.
-That may mean a dermatologist, psychologist, psychiatrist, therapist, or the doctor already caring for the patient.
+In some cases, the hair pulling needs proper support before I discuss grafts.
+That may mean a dermatologist, psychologist, psychiatrist, therapist, or the doctor already involved in care.
 The exact support depends on the person, but the surgical principle is the same.
 Surgery should follow stability, not replace it.

 I connect the decision to the broader warning about operating too early.
 Hair transplant planning should not chase a moving target.
 With hair pulling, the moving target is not only biological hair loss.
 It is also the behavior that created or worsened the gap.

-If hair pulling has been recurrent, I prefer to see a practical support plan before surgery is booked.
-That may include habit reversal therapy, cognitive behavioral therapy, a therapist familiar with body-focused repetitive behaviors, dermatology review, psychiatric support, or another plan that has already helped the patient reduce pulling.
+If hair pulling has been recurrent, surgery should wait until a practical support plan is already in place.
+That may include habit reversal therapy, cognitive behavioral therapy, a therapist familiar with body focused repetitive behaviors, dermatology review, psychiatric support, or another plan that has already helped reduce pulling.

 I am not asking for a perfect label or a promise that the urge will never return.
-I am asking whether the patient has a realistic way to protect the recipient area during the first healing days and protect the growing hairs later.
+I am asking whether you have a realistic way to protect the recipient area during the first healing days and protect the growing hairs later.
 Surgery itself can create stress, mirror checking, touching, itching, short stubble, scabs, and worry, so the support plan must include the recovery period too.

 The practical plan should be specific.
 It may include keeping hands away from the recipient area, reducing mirror checking, planning what to do when itching starts, and having someone trusted notice early warning signs.
-A vague promise to be careful is weaker than a plan the patient has already practiced.
+A vague promise to be careful is weaker than a plan you have already practised.

 This is especially important when the pulling happens automatically while studying, working, watching television, or falling asleep.
-If the patient only notices the behavior after hair is already in the hand, graft planning should wait until awareness and interruption strategies are stronger.
+If you only notice the behavior after hair is already in the hand, graft planning should wait until awareness and interruption strategies are stronger.

 The decision should start with stability, not graft numbers.

 Some hair lost from pulling can regrow if the follicle is still healthy and the pulling stops.
 Some areas become weaker after repeated trauma.
-In long-standing cases, the scalp may have fewer active follicles, changes in texture, or scar-like damage that makes spontaneous regrowth less likely.
+In longer cases, the scalp may have fewer active follicles, texture changes, or damage that behaves like scarring that makes spontaneous regrowth less likely.

 This cannot be judged responsibly from one selfie.
 I need to look at the shape of the loss, the hair caliber around the patch, the scalp surface, the direction of nearby hairs, the history of pulling, and whether the area has improved during periods without pulling.
 I look closely at planning a hair transplant from photos alone.

-The patient often wants a straight answer because the patch is emotionally difficult to see every day.
-I understand that.
+A straight answer is understandable because the patch can be emotionally difficult to see every day.
 But a rushed transplant into an area that might still recover naturally, or an area that is still being pulled, can waste grafts that may be needed later.

-Yes.
-Hair pulling can overlap visually with other patchy or tension-related hair loss, but the cause is different.
-Traction alopecia usually comes from repeated hairstyle tension such as tight braids, extensions, or tied-back styles.
-Trichotillomania comes from repeated pulling by the patient, often in moments of stress, focus, boredom, or anxiety.
+Hair pulling can overlap visually with other patchy or tension related hair loss, but the cause is different.
+Traction alopecia usually comes from repeated hairstyle tension such as tight braids, extensions, or tied back styles.
+Trichotillomania comes from repeated pulling, often in moments of stress, focus, boredom, or anxiety.

 Alopecia areata is different again because it is an autoimmune patchy hair loss condition.
 Surgery is usually unsafe if the condition is active because transplanted hair may be affected by the same disease process.